JuBiotech/bletl/docs/source/index.rst

     :target: https://github.com/JuBiotech/bletl

-``bletl`` is a Python package for parsing and analyzing microbioreactor datasets, parimarily from the BioLector system.
+``bletl`` is a Python package for parsing and analyzing microbioreactor datasets, primarily from the BioLector system.

 You can download the latest version from `GitHub <https://github.com/JuBiotech/bletl>`_ or install it via ``pip install bletl``.